jaylane/job-scheduler/docs/DESIGN.md

 There will be 2 roles as far as authorization is concerned admin & user.
 The client certificates will have these as X.509 v3 extensions.
 The API will use middleware to either authorize or reject the request based on the incoming certificate's role.

-admin role - allowed to start and stop jobs user role - allowed to stream output and get job status
+admin role - authorized to interact with all rpcs user role - authorized to interact with all but StopJob rpc

 ## Tradeoff
 In a real world scenario these certificates could be managed by secrets or using something like Vault.